MrKleiner/cbtool/README.md

 * -autocubemap for UC will always compile only the HDR cubemaps, no matter the settings.
 This is not the case for Map Labs.
 * -buildcubemaps does not have such functionality, which means cubemaps have to be built for all modes separately.
-* The tool works by detecting a .hdr.vtf in the filename, which results in the tool not flagging the LDR cubemaps.
-Sorry!
+* The tool is using "advanced algorithms" (lmao) to detect HDR cubemaps.
+There's also an option to force-process every single VTF file in the bsp file, just in case.
 * Low Mip levels (high roughness) have very noticable borders.
 This is not fixable, without divine intervention (Engine Code and Black Magic).
 * You can reverse the flags by picking what you need to remove in the RIGHT column, in the GUI tool.